Ataraxia-M/alx-pre_course/0x01-git/README.md

-A new repo for it practice
+A new repo for git practice